Find Grad Schools

 38% Racial-Ethnic Minorities*

 Robert Morris University comes in at #11 on our list of the most popular colleges offering doctor's degrees in information science.
 Roughly 4,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $33,360 per year, while in-state graduate students, on average, pay $19,167 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in information science from RMU.
-Of these students, 38% were women and 38% were members of underrepresented racial-ethnic groups.
+About 13% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #13